 The ten new homes will become available for occupation during 2022.
 They will be a mixture of 1-bed flats and 2-bed and 3-bed houses.

-Our annual residents’ meeting took place on Wednesday 30 October 2019.
+Our annual residents meeting took place on Wednesday 30 October 2019.
 Thanks to all the residents who attended.
 We had a good discussion on all Houghton Gardens topics and other related matters, including:

 We conclude that the year has generally gone well with no major issues or concerns.

-Residents heard that, although for the first time WCLT had made a loss in 2018/19, this was actually good news as it reflected the legal and financial fees paid for changing our loans to a lower interest rate which will significantly reduce our operating costs in the future.
-We remain in a good financial position.
+Residents heard that, although for the first time WCLT had made a loss in 2018/19, this was actually good news

-As part of a review of living conditions in Houghton Gardens, and in consultation with residents, a parking restriction notice has been placed on a lamp standard at the road entrance.
+consultation with residents, a parking restriction notice has been placed on a lamp standard at the road entrance.

-Everybody is keen to prevent the street from being considered as overflow parking by the general public when the nearby Wickham Community Centre is at its busiest.
+by the general public when the nearby Wickham Community Centre is at its busiest.

-A photo of Houghton Gardens taken by Judy Lucas features in Abide in Me — just published by Caritas looking at promoting Catholic Church involvement in housing for those in need.
-For more information go to Abide in Me.
+looking at promoting Catholic Church involvement in housing for those in need.
+For more information go to

 We are pleased to say that Wickham CLT has been invited to join the Hampshire Community Housing Partnership.
 This brings together several Hampshire District Councils and interested organisations and promotes community housing in Hampshire, including Community Land Trusts.
 It is run by Community Action Hampshire.
-If you would like to know more about the support available for all forms of community housing contact
+If you would like to know more about the support available for all forms of community housing contact 01962 857387 or go to: Community Action Hampshire.

 Wickham CLT has been invited to speak at a variety of community housing events in 2018.
 On 19 and 21 February, we were invited by Surrey Community Action to speak at Community Housing events in Guildford and Leatherhead attended by groups and Councils from across Surrey.
 On 21 April, we spoke at a lively and packed public meeting launching a possible Hale CLT in the New Forest and at Martin Parish Council (again in the New Forest) on 21 May.
 We also supported initial discussions about a Portsmouth CLT in April.
 On 22 October, we were in West Kent talking to about community-led housing there too.